 A key benefit of the DevOps workflow tool is faster time-to-market, which enables businesses to launch software products faster and establish an edge over their competitors.

-Organizations can continually develop and release software updates thanks to DevOps, leading to shorter time-to-market and release cycles.
+Thanks to DevOps, organizations can continually develop and release software updates, leading to shorter time-to-market and release cycles.

 3. Improved quality